dyv/paxos/README.md

 Here is a graphic representation of the Basic Paxos protocol.
 Note that the values returned in the Promise message are null the first time a proposal is made, since no Acceptor has accepted a value before in this round.
-Stage 2: Change to Multi-Paxos
-Stage 3: Implement a "File System" with Read, Write
+Stage 2: Change to Multi-Paxos with Collapsed roles Stage 3: Implement a "File System" with Read, Write